barryvdh/barryvdh.github.io/_posts/2015-02-18-using-stackphp-middleware-in-laravel-5.md

 $middleware = new ClosureMiddleware($kernel, $stackMiddleware);
 ```

-That all sounds a bit cumbersome so I've create a simple package for it: https://github.com/barryvdh/laravel-stack-middleware
+That all sounds a bit cumbersome so I've create a simple package for it: [barryvdh/laravel-stack-middleware](https://github.com/barryvdh/laravel-stack-middleware)
 It's still pretty new and not very well tested, but it does seem to do its job.
+I've also used this in my [HttpCache package](https://github.com/barryvdh/laravel-httpcache) to wrap the Symfony HttpCache middleware.
 The readme explains more, but the previous example would become:

 ```php
 public function boot(StackMiddleware $stack) {